Jufaberlin/Arcade-Game-Udacity/README.md

 ## Game Instructions

 This is a classical Arcade Game.
-The player tries to get to the water fields without beeing hit by the bugs.
-Each time the player wins one additional bug will appear.
-The player wins the game by getting to the water the third time.
-He looses by getting hit by a bug the third time.
+To play the game you use the arrow keys to make the figure go up, down, left and right.
+Try to get the figure to the water fields without beeing hit by the bugs.
+Each time you win one additional bug will appear.
+You win the game by getting to the water fields the third time.
+You loos by getting hit by a bug the third time.
-After the player wins or looses the bugs will come to the initial amount of 9 again.
+After the figure wins or looses the bugs will come to the initial amount of 9 again.

+To play the game you need to download the zip file and extract the files in the destination folder.
+Click on the index.html file to open the game in your browser.

+Good luck!

 ## Sources